Commercial Vehicle Group, Inc. (CVGI) CEO Patrick Miller on Q4 2019 Results - Earnings Call Transcript

 What we found is that, that is a different skill-set.

-So you've heard the analogy about hunters and gatherers that, when you have very large core customers that you've had for many years, tend to migrate toward the type of individual that is more of a maintenance and core customer dependant.
+So you've heard the analogy about hunters and gatherers that, when you have very large core customers that you've had for many years, you tend to migrate toward the type of individual that is more of a maintenance and core customer dependant.
 So that necessitated changes for us in some personnel and the type of personnel and also additions because we did not want to decrease our focus on the core customers.
 And so we have split organizations and changed the structure.

 We brought in new talent.
 Some of it has -- some of those folks come out of industries that are more electronically proficient and have a deeper understanding of the direction of some of this evolution that we're currently experiencing.
 And so, we're pretty excited about the changes we've made.
 Some people are new.
 They've come on board in the fourth quarter.

 We are probably still evolving those actions.
-We've implemented new coding systems and methodologies that allow us much faster response time, being much more flexible to customer needs.
+We've implemented new [quoting] [ph] systems and methodologies that allow us much faster response time, being much more flexible to customer needs.
 And some of this, we're learning from the FSE acquisition.
 Their business is modeled in a more discrete order and project-based fashion requiring them to be faster.

 And so, that's how we've been structuring our business.
 I'm encouraged by some of the results we're seeing as far as the amount of opportunities and the way that we analyze those opportunities, quickly deciding whether they fit into the strategic funnel or not.